 Through all these years, we remained ignorant of what had happened to Bahá’u’lláh.
 We did not know of His exile to the Holy Land.
 We longed to know something about Him, but we had no way of reaching His presence.
 We sent letters to Adrianople in care of our Jewish, Christian, and Muslim friends, but we had no confirmation that they were ever received.

 There was, however, a Christian friend by the name of Ilyás (Elijah), who was very kind and fair-minded in his judgment.
-For example, in our discussions with him we learned that he believed the Qur’án was superior to all the Books of God preceeding it.
+For example, in our discussions with him we learned that he believed the Qur’án was superior to all the Books of God preceding it.
 He knew of our deprivation and anxiety and promised to send our letters to Bahá’u’lláh in care of his friends, relatives, and business associates in Damascus, Beirut, and elsewhere.

 How could we know that Bahá’u’lláh and His companions had been sent to ‘Akká and had been living in very strict bondage?
 It was only afterwards that we learned that people such as Jináb-i-Nabíl had been trying for more than six months to have just a glimpse of Him.
-It was during this period of our anxiety that Ḥájí Jásím-i-Baghdádí arrived, clad in the robes of a dervish.
+It was during this period of our anxiety that Ḥájí Jásim-i-Baghdádí arrived, clad in the robes of a dervish.
 He had traveled all the way from the Holy Land to the Sudan.
 As promised by Bahá’u’lláh, he found us in the Sudan.
 No words can describe the depths of our joy

 and gratitude.
-It was as if the Sun of Truth had sent the penetrating rays of His love into the darkness of our prison life. Ḥájí Jásím’s stay lasted for forty days, during every moment of which we discussed nothing and heard nothing except the stories of His exiles, the restrictions of life in ‘Akká, and news of the beloved friends.
+It was as if the Sun of Truth had sent the penetrating rays of His love into the darkness of our prison life. Ḥájí Jásim’s stay lasted for forty days, during every moment of which we discussed nothing and heard nothing except the stories of His exiles, the restrictions of life in ‘Akká, and news of the beloved friends.

 When the people of Sudan learned that a messenger had come to us from the country of our Beloved, they were astonished at this unexpected expression of love.
 The Muslims described it as an act of the promised Qá’im, and the Christians said that only Jesus would perform such a loving act.
-The fame of this divine gesture went far and wide, and many prominent citizens from all backgrounds—Turks, Egyptians, Arabs, Christians, and Muslims—invited Ḥájí Jásím to their own houses.
+The fame of this divine gesture went far and wide, and many prominent citizens from all backgrounds—Turks, Egyptians, Arabs, Christians, and Muslims—invited Ḥájí Jásim to their own houses.
 In all these gatherings, we spoke openly about Bahá’u’lláh, His exiles, and His plight in the Prison of ‘Akká.
-They all knew that Ḥájí Jásím had been specially sent to the Sudan to inquire about out situation.
+They all knew that Ḥájí Jásim had been specially sent to the Sudan to inquire about our situation.

-While Ḥájí Jásím was still with us, our friend Ilyás Effendi brought us a Tablet of Bahá’u’lláh which had been sent in answer to our supplication.
+While Ḥájí Jásim was still with us, our friend Ilyás Effendi brought us a Tablet of Bahá’u’lláh which had been sent in answer to our supplication.
 Our happiness on receiving this Tablet was immeasurable.
 We read the Tablet to Ilyás Effendi, who was deeply affected by its contents.
 He said that he believed in whatever we said, but that if only he could believe in the lesser prophets of the Bible, he would believe that the author of this Tablet was the true Father of Jesus Christ.
 He often said that he longed to become like one of the believers.
 Once I wrote to him that it is said that the Prophet Elijah (Ilyás) is living.
 “I believe with all my heart and soul that you are the living Elijah because you found my Beloved and brought me a message from Him.”

-Ḥájí Jásím returned to the Holy Land, but ever after-
+Ḥájí Jásim returned to the Holy Land, but ever after-